hiltermann/homekit-infused/addons/button-navigation.md

 ```
 In this example we also have 3 buttons, but every button we add next will be on the next row (so if you'd add another 6 buttons with a total of 9 buttons, you will have 3 rows with columns of 3 buttons.
 Like a 3x3 grid)
 This eliminates the need of using extra horizontal-stacks to achieve the same thing.

+To control the placement, note that the cards within both a horizontal-stack and layout card will be rendered first from left to right, this can be endless in a horizontal-stack, and in a layout-card it will be the amount of columns you've set. (so if you set 3, the 4th card will be placed on a new line).
+So if you want certain buttons to be rendered first, you must put that button at the beginning of the stack.

 *note: There is no 'better' way, they both achieve the same thing with the very difference of needing slightly less code for layout-card.
 However, layout-card is a custom-card whereas vertical/horizontal-stacks are core Home Assistant.